 Yes.
 Lens implants provide UV protection from potentially damaging sunlight.

 No. Your eyelid is simply taped closed for several hours until the anesthesia wears off.
 This prevents your eye from opening and getting dry until you’re able to blink again.

 You’ll be able to walk out of the surgical suite.
 After relaxing for a few minutes and getting instructions from our staff, you can go home.
-Your eye will be closed for a few hours until the anesthesia wears off.
-As the muscles around the eye begin to wake up, there may be some mild discomfort or a little achy feeling.
-When you remove the eyelid tape, you may have blurry or double vision until your eyes are able to work together.
+There may be some mild discomfort or a little achy feeling.

 Vision after cataract surgery varies from person to person and even from one eye to the other.
 Soon after your operation, you may see noticeable improvement or your vision may be fuzzy.
 Both can be normal.
 Because it takes time for the eye to heal, it could be a few days before your vision clears.